Who is a Class Member

 Bank of America denies liability.
 Complete details about the case and settlement are provided on the Bank of America Extended Overdrawn Balance Charges settlement website.

-Class members who wish to exclude themselves or object to the Bank of America Extended Overdrawn Balance Charges settlement must do so by April 20, 2018.
+Class action lawsuit members who wish to exclude themselves or object to the Bank of America Extended Overdrawn Balance Charges settlement must do so by April 20, 2018.
 Class members who wish to payment from this settlement do not need to do anything.

 - 4/20/18: Objection or Exclusion Deadline